What is an Employee Retention Bonus? And Do They Still Work in 2025?

 On a general level, there are three types of employees within a particular workplace: those who are happy with their career choice, those who aren’t, and those who are unsure.

-Those who love their job are less common than you may expect: Gallup research found just 20% of global employees are engaged in their work.
+Those who love their job are less common than you may expect: Gallup research on U.S. employee engagementOpens in a new tab found just 20% of global employees are engaged in their work.
 On the other side, employees who are just in it for the paycheck- or quiet quitters, as some are referring to this as – may not be the best choice for retention bonuses.
 Unfortunately, these are often more abundant in numbers than highly satisfied employees.

 Hesitant employees form the largest chunk of the workforce, and with the right motivation, can push the business in the right direction.
 They often give mixed responses toward incentive bonuses, but the responses are mostly favorable.